 3. Manual Tasks Take Too Much Time

 Finance professionals are spending too much time performing manual tasks such as account reconciliation and financial close.
 Many finance departments still struggle with cutting down their cycle time to half of what they are used to.
-Strategic tasks like financial planning and analysis are crucial to generate timely, meaningful insights.
+Strategic tasks like FP&A are crucial to generate timely, meaningful insights.
 However, finance teams are spending most of their time sorting and organizing data instead of analyzing it.

 4. Inaccurate Budgeting and Forecasting

 Cloud-based financial forecasting solutions can be very helpful in collecting and analyzing data, running scenarios, analyzing methodologies and potential outcomes.
 But, just having the right solution isn’t enough for accurate financial forecasting.
 More often, the financial processes are unreliable and need to be fixed, due to which the forecasts are inaccurate.
 There is often a lack of consistency in systems and processes, hindering effective decision-making.

 FP&A, like any other business transformation initiatives, faces obstacles if effective collaboration across departments doesn’t exist.
 Collaboration in FP&A ensures better visibility and more accurate forecasts across your business functions.
 For example, information shared by the operations team aids in financial planning and cost optimization through a supportive system of shared information.
 Collaborative forecasting enables companies to move away from disparate and isolated forecasting activities to a unified, real-time enterprise forecasting process.